andrew-houghton/moon-board-climbing/README.md

 * https://github.com/sherjilozair/char-rnn-tensorflow - not working in with current version
 * https://github.com/255BITS/HyperGAN - not working in with current version

+#### GPU

+It is possible to use GPU for the parts of this which use keras.
+Use conda to install `tensorflow-gpu` pip package instead of `tensorflow` to use GPU.
+Experiments on AWS with a Tesla K80 vs 12 core CPU showed that CPU is 6.5 times slower.

 ## Website

 The `website-moon` directory holds the https://ahoughton.com/moon website.
 See the [README](website-moon/README.md) for details.